 In luxury car market, the key is to keep churning the blockbusters one after the other.
 In the past couple of years, German carmaker Audi has done exactly the same.
 An all new Q7 SUV will be launched in 2015.
 Check our report here for all 2015 Audi Q7 Images and details.

 As can be seen below, the 2015 Audi Q7 has already started testing on Indian streets and here we have images from a sighting in Mumbai.
 It is being said that the new model will come to us via CKD route and could be launched here by November!
 This means that the Audi Q7 could be a part of the product offensive that Audi India has planned for this year.
 Given that the new Q7 will be here only by the end of this year, it would be rather safe to state that the launch of the flagship SUV will follow the updated Q3 and A6 in our country.

-The next-generation Audi Q7 will be unveiled at the 2015 North American International Auto Show, which will be held at Detroit from January 11th.
-However, the 2016 Audi Q7 India launch is expected to take place in the second half of next year and in all likelihood, the initial batches of the new model will be brought to us via CBU-route.
+The next-generation Audi Q7 has been spotted in India ahead of its public debut at the 2015 North American International Auto Show next month.
+However, the 2015 Audi Q7 India launch is expected to take place only in the second half of next year and in all likelihood, the initial batches of the new model will be brought to us via CBU-route.
 At a later stage though, Audi India is expected to start assembling its flagship luxury SUV in India.

 2016 Audi Q7 Trailer Video